 Online Course - Public Health Principles in Disaster and Medical Humanitarian Response

-More than 6,000 students from all continents have enrolled in the first seven cohorts offered since June 2014.
+More than 7,500 students from all continents have enrolled in the first eight cohorts offered since June 2014.

 Registration for the 9th cohort opens until 15 March 2019.
-Upon registration, students are allowed to study the course until 15 October 2018 at their own pace.
+Upon registration, students are allowed to study the course until 15 April 2019 at their own pace.
 There is limited quota for enrolment on a first-come-first-served basis.

 The "Public Health Principles in Disaster and Medical Humanitarian Response" online course was developed by CCOUC in an attempt to make lessons learnt from previous disasters available and comprehensible to key stakeholders in disaster risk mitigation and the civil society.
 Students enrolled in the course will gain insight and theoretical understanding of the public health issues related to disaster and be empowered personally and professionally to take necessary actions at the individual, community, and national levels to reduce the health risk posed by the increasing frequency and intensity of disaster.